sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-05-27-testing-rabbitmq-client-java.markdown

 }
 ```

 This is how one can test RabbitMQ client.
-Clear and withoud much comments, as promised.
+Clear and without much comments, as promised.

 [rabbit-java-tutorial]: https://www.rabbitmq.com/tutorials/tutorial-one-java.html
 [rabbit-java-client]: https://www.rabbitmq.com/java-client.html